Extra Packages for Enterprise Linux (EPEL)

 Infrastructure issues (mirrors, repos, etc.) should be reported to Fedora releng.

-The EPEL SIG meets on Wednesday every week in the #fedora-meeting IRC channel at 21:00 UTC.
+The EPEL Steering Committee meets on Wednesday every week in the #fedora-meeting IRC channel at 21:00 UTC.
+This channel is bridged to #meeting:fedoraproject.org on Matrix.
 Please check the time on the epel calendar; sometimes it can change or a meeting can be skipped.
 Feel free to join us!
 Logs of past meetings can be viewed in meetbot.

 The EPEL Steering Committee has monthly office hours for the EPEL project.